 If you're working on a recipe that calls for bread flour and you don't have any on hand, save yourself a trip to the store, and a few bucks, by using this common pantry ingredient as a substitute.
 Understandably, people are often hesitant to make substitutions, fearful that the end result won't be the same, but this is one time when you can be confident that things will come out exactly as they should.
 So, why spend money on a "special" ingredient if you don't have to?

 This bread flour substitute doesn't require a big time investment.
 In fact, it literally takes no additional time to make.
 And there's no cooking involved, at least not to convert the flour.

 As for ingredients, all you'll need is some all-purpose flour.
 Simply replace the bread flour called for in your recipe with an equal amount of all-purpose flour, and proceed as usual.
 Yes, it's really that easy!

-What's the Difference Between Bread Flour and All-Purpose Flour?
+The Difference Between Bread Flour and All-Purpose Flour

 Of course, it begs asking.
 If you can use all-purpose flour in place of bread flour, why make the distinction at all?
 Why do recipes even bother specifying bread flour?